 Beneath it’s blue and grey firmament, Friesland is a water sports Walhalla.
 You can take your classic sailing vessel from picturesque old cities like Harlingen or Makkum and explore the Wadden Sea, a UNESCO biosphere reserve, or go even further onto the North Sea.
 Closer to home, you can sail Friesland’s many lakes and canals.
 These run trough National Parks such as the “Alde Feanen” and little medieval cities like Sneek and Grou.

 With so much water running through this province, it’s quite logical to find many wonderful destinations where you can rent a houseboat.
 For example in the natural reserve ‘De Alde Feanen’ close to Grou where you can enjoy the vast freen fields and water all around you from this luxury Frisian houseboat.
 And of course there’s the famous city if Sneek, the water sports capital of Friesland where you can rent both moored and driving houseboats.
 Furthermore we offer an amazing lifeboat in Harlingen, a picturesque city at the West-coast of the province.
-Last but not least we’re proud to offer some lovely house boat rentals in the villages of Jirnsum and Easterein.
+Last but not least we’re proud to offer a lovely house boat rental in the village of Jirnsum.

 When renting a houseboat in Friesland, you may be assured of lots of opportunities to enjoy yourself.
 Especially if you’re into water sports.
 You can kitesurf, blokart, windsurf, Stand up paddle board (SUP), waterski, go canoeing or do some excellent fishing.
 Basically every sport or activity involving water and wind are readily available all throughout Friesland.